wexsn/fn-audio-emulator/README.md

 Open Source Code
 ----------------

 The program has an open source code, any user can build the program themselves or study the code and make changes for themselves, add new features.
+Just don't change the links to the official repository and the name of the program.
+With the new update, the program is built via action automatically with any change in the code.

 Settings
 ------------